As an IT professional, your employer pays for your knowledge and expertise so it’s important to spend your time wisely.

 - Your old company lost the knowledge you gained by you leaving the company; this happens and is expected.
 Their new IT person now has to spend time troubleshooting WSUS and decides to scrap it and reinstall because it’s easier.
 Instead of reinstalling on the same VM, they spins up a new VM, installs WSUS from scratch, and moves on with their life; until trouble hits.
 They didn’t know that WSUS maintenance had to happen, they didn’t know WHAT maintenance had to happen, when, and why.
 Now they are spending time re-doing everything you just did, at the cost of more time, and money to the company.
 If they had a subscription to WAM, they would be able to install the software and quickly get back to where they were in the beginning, all backed by knowledgeable support.

 - Your new company pays you more, has more locations, and has 5 WSUS servers with 1 upstream and 4 replica downstream systems.
 You have the experience behind you so you set out to setup the proper maintenance and spend 5 hours to get all 5 WSUS servers automated.
 You just cost the company $141.05 in your salary.
-For an extra $40, you could have licensed WAM for a year for all 5 servers, spent about 5 minutes installing and configuring WAM, and 2 more minutes deploying it to the other 4 sites using a deployment tool like PDQ Deploy or ConfigMgr.
+For an extra $40, you could have licensed WAM for 2 years, spent about 5 minutes installing and configuring WAM, and 2 more minutes deploying it to the other 4 sites using a deployment tool like PDQ Deploy or ConfigMgr.
 Now the maintenance is setup and is backed by knowledgeable support in case in the future, you leave the company.

 Whether you are an IT pro or just starting out, it’s almost ALWAYS more cost-effective for an employer to pay the yearly WAM subscription to automate WSUS maintenance and leave you free to work on more important tasks.